martinprobson/scala3-cats-effect.g8/README.md

-This is a [Giter8][g8] template for Scala 3.
+This is a [Giter8][g8] template for Scala 3 Cats Effect.

 ```
-sbt new martinprobson/scala3-seed.g8
+sbt new martinprobson/scala3-cats-effect.g8
 ```

 Template license